ManthanoPoly/Learning-cs-WPF/learning-diary.md

 * ok, I'm done now. [continue here](https://youtu.be/sAAKu_SsaoA?list=PLiNd7TUPozDET_shXjcaYQiXscVDGIZkU&t=43) but first I have to manually create this WPF form which he skipped...
 This is going to be a good practise.

-2017.07.27 Had to do some drastic changes to the project.
+2017.07.27 early: Had to do some drastic changes to the project.
 SQLite3 is gone.
 Apparently it doesn't yet support VS2017.
 Will look for tutorials for MySQL.

+2017.07.27 late: was a real nightmare to get EF 6 working... didn't succeed in it in the end and will have to write database access all manually with my own class system.
+This is terrible but caused by MySQL for Visual Studio not really working.
+Started a console app now just to learn more C# syntax from here [C# Tutorial](https://www.youtube.com/watch?v=lisiwUZJXqQ)